Kalahandi district: Air

-Utkela Airstrip (VEUK) is present near the city (22 km) which is scheduled to be operational with daily flights to state capital Bhubaneshwar and Raipur in the coming month of September by private air service provider Air Odisha under UDAN scheme by Ministry of Civil Aviation, Govt. of India.
+Utkela Airport (VEUK) is present near the city (22 km) which is scheduled to be operational with daily flights to state capital Bhubaneshwar and Raipur in the coming month of September by private air service provider Air Odisha under UDAN scheme by Ministry of Civil Aviation, Govt. of India.
 Another one, Lanjigarh Airstrip (FR44733)(58 km) is private airstrip conducting VIP and chartered planes.
 Swami Vivekananda Airport at Raipur, Chhattisgarh is 262 km away.
 Biju Patnaik International Airport in the state capital, Bhubaneswar is 427 km away by road and 631 km by rail.